We Need a Union

 Tino Gagliardi, President, American Federation of Musicians

-The AFM (American Federation of Musicians) claims to represent all musicians.
-In practice, it doesn’t.
-AFM contracts with the major film companies and labels (UMG, WMG, Sony) provide excellent benefits.
-But the AFM has never challenged those corporations to extend benefits to those who create the indie sound recordings or film scores they distribute; and have failed to organize indie labels distributed by indie distributors (DistroKid, TuneCore, etc).
+AFM contracts provide excellent benefits for those who perform on major label (Universal Music Group, Warner Music Group, Sony) recordings.
+But the AFM has never challenged those corporations to extend benefits to the musicians and DJ/producers who create the indie recordings they distribute and have failed to organize indie labels distributed by indie distributors (DistroKid, TuneCore, etc).

 For further information, please see Frequently Asked Questions